 The coaxial balun

 In the coaxial balun design, one feed node is connected to the other via a coaxial cable.
 The length of the cable is crucial in this setup, as it determines the delay in the signal from the first node.
 When the signal reaches the second node, both signals are perfectly in phase.
-This synchronized signal from both nodes is then sent to the radio, ensuring optimal reception.
+This synchronized signal from both nodes is then transmitted to the radio, ensuring optimal reception.

 The importance of a balun